-8.2.2.
-Individual protection measures, such as personal protective equipment

-- 8.2.2.1.
-The use of personal protective equipment shall be consistent with good occupational hygiene practices and in conjunction with other control measures, including engineering controls, ventilation and isolation.
+- 8.2.2.
+Individual protection measures, such as personal protective equipment - 8.2.2.1.
+The information on use of personal protective equipment shall be consistent with good occupational hygiene practices and in conjunction with other control measures, including engineering controls, ventilation and isolation.
 Where appropriate, Section 5 shall be referred to for specific fire/chemical personal protective equipment advice. - 8.2.2.2.
-Taking into account Council Directive 89/686/EEC7 and referring to the appropriate CEN standards, detailed specifications shall be given on which equipment will provide adequate and suitable protection, including:

-(a) Eye/face protection
+Taking into account Council Directive 89/686/EEC () and referring to the appropriate CEN standards, detailed specifications shall be given on which equipment will provide adequate and suitable protection, including: - (a) Eye/face protection

-The type of eye/face protection equipment required shall be specified based on the hazard of the substance or mixture and potential for contact, such as safety glasses, safety goggles, face shield.
+The type of eye/face protection equipment required shall be specified based on the hazard of the substance or mixture and potential for contact, such as safety glasses, safety goggles, face-shield.

-(b) Skin protection

-(i) Hand protection
+- (b) Skin protection - (i) Hand protection

-The type of gloves to be worn when handling the substance or mixture shall be clearly specified, including:
+The type of gloves to be worn when handling the substance or mixture shall be clearly specified based on the hazard of the substance or mixture and potential for contact and with regard to the amount and duration of dermal exposure, including: